-Of course, it’s also not hard to judge a man based on his shoes or on the way he smacks his lips when eating a sandwich.
-Or you could judge him based on a series of triple lutzes and double axels, provided he is in fact a processional figure skater and partaking in a competition.
+Of course, it’s also not hard to judge a man based on his shoes or the way he smacks his lips when eating a sandwich.
+Or you could judge him based on a series of triple lutzes and double axles, provided he is, in fact, a professional figure skater and partaking in a competition.

-Sitting Bull, who decided against being taken into custody by the Indian Affairs police, and instead went out in a blaze of gunfire and glory.
-He was 59 years young and incredibly pissed off.
+Sitting Bull died after he decided against being taken into custody by the Indian Affairs police, and he went out in a blaze of gunfire and glory.
+He was 59 years young and incredibly angry.

-OG patriot Nathan Hale spake these good American words just before being hung by British soldiers on September 22nd, 1776.
-He was 21 going on Immortal.
+Patriot Nathan Hale spoke these words just before being hung by British soldiers on September 22, 1776.
+He was 21.

-Harry “Breaker” Morant commanding his own firing squad to kill the hell out of him properly.
+Harry “Breaker” Morant commanded his own firing squad to kill him properly.
 Morant had (likely) summarily and illegally executed several Boer prisoners of war in his charge as a British military officer in the Second Anglo-Boer War, so his own death sentence wasn’t exactly unfair.

-General, President and Mr. American Himself George Washington, showing us how it’s done.
+The first president, George Washington’s last words showed us how it’s done.
 Now, for the record, his last words might also have just been “Tis well,” but let’s … let’s go with the whole thing.
 Yeah.

 Private First Class Edward Ahrens, USMC, whispered this as he succumbed to wounds suffered during his single-handed prevention of a breach in American lines on Guadalcanal during World War II.
 Beside him lay the bodies of multiple enemy soldiers.
 Ahrens was holding a sword.